m1ckw/m1ckw/README.md

 Hi and welcome to my Github profile!

-In a nutshell: I'm passionate about Data, Data Analytics, Data Science and Software Development in general.
+In a nutshell: I'm passionate about Data, Data Analytics, Data Science and Software Development in general. <br>
 I'm proficient in:
 <ul>
       <li>Java</li>